telerik/winforms-docs/gridview/cells/formatting-cells.md

 {{endregion}}

->caption Figure 1 Changing the cells fore color.
+>caption Figure 1: Changing the cells fore color.

 ![gridview-cells-formatting-cells 001](images/gridview-cells-formatting-cells001.png)

 ## Cells background formatting

-This is an advanced example of using CellFormatting event to highlight certain cells in red color based on the values of cells in the same row but *different* column.
-In the example, the values in the first column are  highlighted if the value in the check box column returns true:
+This is an advanced example of using **CellFormatting** event to highlight certain cells in aqua color based on the values of cells in the same row but *different* column.
+In the example, the values in the first column are  highlighted if the value in the check box column returns *true*:

->caption Figure 2 Formating cell upon a condition.
+>caption Figure 2: Formatting cell upon a condition.

 ![gridview-cells-formatting-cells 002](images/gridview-cells-formatting-cells002.png)